Mernda Park Primary School

 Speaking & Listening

-When interacting with others, students extend topic-specific and appropriate vocabulary and use cooperation strategies and interaction skills to contribute to discussions.
+Students will partcipate in role plays to practice interacting with others, whilst aiming to extend topic-specific and appropriate vocabulary and use cooperation strategies and interaction skills to contribute to discussions.

-They explore the language of evaluation and emotion.
+They will explore the language of evaluation and emotion.

 Picture